tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 ### Task 6: Enabling Azure Monitor for the session hosts

 Azure Monitor is leveraged with AVD to monitor the performance and health of your session host VMs.
-This feature can be enabled for Azure VMs in a number of ways.
+This feature can be enabled for Azure VMs in several ways.
 In this exercise we will walk through enabling Azure Monitor on VMs using the Azure portal.
 Refer to the following links for guidance on automation.

 1. Sign in to the [Azure Portal](https://portal.azure.com/).